hermangroup/docs/masternodes/setup-cdmn.rst

 time.
 You will need:

 - 5000 HTA.
-- A wallet to store your Historia, although Historia Core wallet is also supported.
+- A wallet to store your Historia, currently only Historia Core wallet is supported.
 - A Linux server, preferably a Virtual Private Server (VPS).
 - IPv4 address
 - Your own DNS name